llStringll/Poly-encoders/README.md

 The training was done on Google Colab(GPU) for lack of any other better option.
 With default parameters as mentioned above
 - training speed 1.77it/s on avg.
-- eval accuracy 70.78%
+- eval accuracy 70.78%, so, recall@1/10 0.7078
-- recall@1/10 0.7165

-*recall@k/C is measured as the log softmax probability assigned  by the network to the correct labelled candidate for a given context*
+- avg. cosine similarity b/w context and its correct response 0.7165